MrRayyanBorg/SQA_Assignment_2_Calculator/README.md

 To ensure that everyone on our team is following the same coding conventions, we have set up a GitHub action that runs ESLint on all files in the repository, and checks for errors or inconsistencies in the code.

-You can check and run the linter on your local machine by running 'npx eslint'. command on the root of the project and fix errors according to the output.
+You can check and run the linter on your local machine by running `npx eslint .` command on the root of the project and fix errors according to the output.

 Test Plans and Types of Testing
 -------------------------------